Institutional Review Board

 Q. What is an Institutional Review Board?

-A. The Institutional Review Board is a group of individuals from Marist as well as the community outside Marist established by law and appointed by the Marist College President to protect human beings from unnecessary risk which might result from their being subjects of research.
+A. The Institutional Review Board is an interdisciplinary group of individuals from Marist as well as the community outside Marist established by law and appointed by the Marist College President to protect human beings from unnecessary risk which might result from their being subjects of research.